 Install macOS Ventura beta

-Now, here’s how to install new macOS version as developer beta:
+Now, here’s how to install new macOS version as public beta:

-- Find the macOS beta Access Utility in your Downloads
+Find the installer in your Downloads folder and double-click it

-- Follow the on-screen instructions to finish the installation.
+Follow the instructions to install the beta profile on your Mac

 What’s the best way to install new macOS?